xyba1337/OmTraffic/README.md

 # OmTraffic

-OmTraffic is a Python script for sending messages to random strangers on Omegle.
-It is designed to simulate human-like behavior by sending messages with randomized emojis and using a rotating proxy list to avoid getting blocked by Omegle.
+OmTraffic is a fast and efficient Python script that enables you to send a large number of messages to random strangers on Omegle quickly.

 ## Preview
 It is recommended to use good premium proxies for the best performance.